Russ Harvey Consulting - Computer and Internet Services

 Loss of Privacy Irrevocable

-Once it is collected, it is extremely unlikely that it can be expunged.
+Unlike a credit card refund, you can't simply undo the loss of privacy.
+Once your information is collected, it is extremely unlikely that it can be expunged.
 Your personal profile is sold over and over, becoming more vulnerable to data breaches.

 The corporations and governments culling this information use anti-hacking laws to jail people that return the favour.